-A. Business meetings for the purposes of conducting club business shall be held as scheduled by the Facilitator.
-Common courtesy shall govern proceedings; however if necessary, the Facilitator may invoke Robert's Rules.
+A. Regular meetings for the purposes of conducting club business shall be held on the first Saturday of each calendar month unless a significant amateur radio contest is scheduled at that time.† In this case, the Facilitator shall re-schedule the regular meeting.
+Common courtesy shall govern proceedings however the Facilitator may invoke Robertís Rules if deemed necessary.
 A minimum of one-fourth of the voting membership shall constitute a quorum for the transaction of business.
-The Facilitator may allow telegraphic voting on such business.
-E-mail, fax, and postal mail are acceptable voting means and shall be sent to the Facilitator and the Executive Assistant separately for tabulation.
-The results of telegraphic voting shall be presented at the next business meeting.
+Should a quorum not be present, the Facilitator may allow telegraphic voting on such business prior to the next regular meeting.
+E-mail, fax, postal mail are acceptable voting means and shall be sent to the Facilitator and the Executive Assistant separately for tabulation.
+The results of telegraphic voting shall be presented at the next regular meeting.

-B. Upon the written request of any five Active members, the Facilitator shall call a special meeting.
-Notices will be sent to members concerning special meetings to arrive at least two weeks in advance of the meeting and shall specify the business to be transacted.
-Only such business as designated shall be transacted.
+B. Upon the written request of any five voting members, the Facilitator shall call a special meeting.
+Notices will be sent to members concerning special meetings to arrive at least two weeks in advance of the meeting and shall specify the business to be transacted.† Only such business as designated shall be transacted.

 MEMBERSHIP ASSISTANCE: Article V

 The club will provide technical advice and assistance to members concerning station construction, improvements, and operating practices.